 There are 17 subjects in the CHC43415 Certificate IV in Leisure and Health.

-There are no exams when completing the CHC43415 Certificate IV in Leisure and Health however you will be required to complete 120 hours of placement.
+There are no exams for the CHC43415 Certificate IV in Leisure and Health.

-You test your learning by completing quiz questions, open-book self-paced assessment activities throughout each subject and in some cases either work placement activities and / or role-plays.
+You test your learning by completing quiz questions, open-book self-paced assessment activities, role plays and work placement activities.
 All subjects include a free re-submission if you are not successful on your first attempt.

 There are no general entry requirements to enrol in the CHC43415 Certificate IV in Leisure and Health.

-You will need access to an internet-connected computer for the duration of the course.
+You will need access to an internet-connected computer with webcam for the duration of the course.

 To work in Community Services you will typically require a police check, and possibly a Working with Children or Blue Card.
 While not required to enrol in the course, these may be required for placement (depending on where you locate your placement) and eventual employment so we recommend you confirm your status prior to enrolment if you have any concerns.

-To be assessed as competent in the CHC43415 Certificate IV in Leisure and Health you must complete 120 hours of relevant supervised work placement, with a minimum of 20 hours conducted in an aged care environment.
-It is your responsibility to source your placement, however, the College will assist where possible.
+To be assessed as competent in the CHC43415 Certificate IV in Leisure and Health you must complete 120 hours of relevant supervised work placement, with a minimum of 20 hours of this in an aged care environment.
+It is your responsibility to source your placement(s), however, the College will assist where possible.

 Depending on where you undertake your placement you may also need to undergo a police check including working with children checks.